 As we saw in our article, Continuum Robots and Tactile Sensors, the medical industry is making great strides with the help of robotics.
 In that post, we introduced the idea of tactile sensors.
 We also presented how machine learning algorithms allow these sensors to gather shape, weight stiffness and friction coefficient data.
 This in turn allows the sensor-equipped robots to respond appropriately to the objects they handle.

-Developing the surface materials for these tactile sensors is a science itself.
-This is where research of Lieutenant Colonel Brodie Hoyer comes into play.
+Developing the surface materials for these tactile sensors is a science in itself.
+This is where the research of Lieutenant Colonel Brodie Hoyer, PhD, comes into play.
 While at the Advanced Medical Technologies Laboratory and working with the Nonlinear Mechanics Lab at the University of Colorado, he and his advisors created a device to test the adhesive contact properties of materials intended for, among other things, medical robotics.

 The field of study for understanding the contact dynamics of two surfaces is known as tribology.
 Tribology studies with soft, tissue-like materials are more specifically categorized as soft-tribology.
-Brodie’s research involved creating such a soft-tribometric device.
+Dr. Hoyer’s research involved creating such a soft-tribometric device.

 The Tribology Problem: